fabiuslongo/ad-caspar/README.md

 ![Image 2](https://github.com/fabiuslongo/ad-caspar/blob/master/images/start-assertion.JPG)

-After such interaction withe the telegram bot, the two layers of the Clauses KB will be as it follows:
+After such interaction with the telegram bot, the two layers of the Clauses KB will be as it follows:

 ```sh
 eShell: main > hkb()